Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Growth of the Selmer group of an elliptic curve in a -extension

 On the other hand, recall that according to Kida's formula

 However, there is a prime $\ell\in \Sigma_L$ for which $E$ has good reduction at $\ell$ and $p| \#\widetilde{E}(\F_\ell)$, we deduce that

 Thus, from the above formula shows that

-In particular, $\lambda(E/L)>0$, this is a contradiction.
-Therefore, we have shown that either $\op{rank} E(L)>0$ or $\Sha(E/L)[p^\infty]\neq 0$. \end{proof}
+In particular, $\lambda_p(E/L)>0$, this is a contradiction.
+Therefore, we have shown that either $\rank_{\Z} E(L)>0$ or $\Sha(E/L)[p^\infty]\neq 0$. \end{proof}

 We illustrate Proposition \ref{LKR} through an example in the case when $p=5$. \emph{Example:} Let $L/\Q$ be the unique degree $5$ Galois extension contained in $\Q(\mu_{31})$.
 The only prime that ramifies in $L$ is $\ell=31$.
 Consider the elliptic curve $E: y^2=x^3+42$.
 Explicit calculation shows that $E$ satisfies conditions (i)-(iv) of the aforementioned proposition.
 Assuming the finiteness of the Shafarevich--Tate group over $L$, we conclude that either there is a rank jump, or an increase in the size of the Shafarevich--Tate group.
+It can be checked via standard computations on {\tt Magma} that $E(L)=E(\Q)$.
+Therefore, the growth occurs in the Shafarevich--Tate group.

 We now come to an application to arithmetic statistics.
 Recall that we have fixed an elliptic curve $E_{/\Q}$ and a prime $p$ for which the aforementioned conditions are satisfied.
-Consider the family of $\Z/p\Z$-extensions $L$ of $\Q$ not contained in $\Q_{\op{cyc}}$ and ramified at precisely one prime.
+Consider the family of $\Z/p\Z$-extensions $L$ of $\Q$ not contained in $\Q_{\cyc}$ and ramified at precisely one prime.
 For each prime $q\equiv 1\pmod{p}$, there is exactly one such extension $L_q/\Q$, which is ramified at $q$ (see \ref{well know prop from jr08}).
 Note that $L_q$ is contained in $\Q(\mu_q)$.
-For $X>0$, let $\pi(X)$ be the prime counting function (i.e., denote the number of primes $q\leq X$) and $\pi'(X)$ be the number of primes $q\leq X$ for which \begin{enumerate}[(i)] \item $q\equiv 1\pmod{p}$ \emph{and} \item $\op{Sel}_{p^\infty}(E/L_q)\neq 0$. \end{enumerate} Note that since $L_q/\Q$ is a $\Z/p\Z$-extension, we have the following implication
+For $X>0$, let $\pi(X)$ be the prime counting function (i.e., denote the number of primes $q\leq X$) and $\pi'(X)$ be the number of primes $q\leq X$ for which \begin{enumerate}[\textup{(}i\textup{)}] \item $q\equiv 1\pmod{p}$ \emph{and} \item $\Sel_{p^\infty}(E/L_q)\neq 0$. \end{enumerate} Note that since $L_q/\Q$ is a $\Z/p\Z$-extension, we have the following implication